criemen/dotfiles/README.md

 Dotfiles @criemen
 =================

-A simple set of dotfiles, based on [dotbot]: https://github.com/anishathalye/dotbot.
+A simple set of dotfiles, based on [dotbot](https://github.com/anishathalye/dotbot).

 To upgrade your submodules to their latest versions, you could periodically run `git submodule update --init --remote`.